Dbaventures/healthapp.md/healthapp.md

 They eill get referral if necessary
 They will get prescriptions if necessary
-The prescriptions will be filled and mailed or delivered
+The prescriptions will be filled and mailed or delivered It will be test run in Africa first
+It must help people to get better